By Henrike Hein, March 31, 2023

 • Tobacco industry

-You can find the exact specifications for the criteria and the upper limits here.
+You can find the exact specifications for the criteria and the upper limits also here.
 These are supplemented by data from various independent NGOs.
 These evaluate not only which activities generate sales, but also how production and transport are carried out and what climate-relevant expansion efforts exist.

-Standards-based screening
+Norm-based screening

 The second component is standards-based screening.
 This is conducted to identify violations of the United Nations Global Compact.
 Screened is: